ermusthofa/randomname/README.md

 ```

-> ℹ️ Application are exposed by default on port `8081`, you access this application in your browser `http://localhost:8081` after you run `make compose-up` or `make compose-daemon`.
+> ℹ️ Applications are exposed by default on port `8081`, you access this application in your browser `http://localhost:8081` after you run `make compose-up` or `make compose-daemon`.

 ## Helm Chart
 ---